2015 meeting of Ma Ying-jeou and Xi Jinping: Republic of China (Taiwan)

-Ma administration and the ruling party
+Government and the Kuomintang

-KMT legislator Lai Shyh-bao conducting a press conference on the eve of the meeting.
+Kuomintang legislator Lai Shyh-bao conducting a press conference on the eve of the meeting.

 During an international news conference prior to the meeting, President Ma said that the two sides of the Taiwan Strait should continue to mitigate their animosity, avoid deviating from the right path and expand exchanges and cooperation.
 He asserted that the meeting was not for his legacy or for improving the popularity of the Kuomintang, but for the good of the next generation.
 Foreign Minister David Lin said the Ma–Xi meeting will focus on cross-strait peace and stability without involving any political negotiations nor leading to any downgrading of Taiwan's status, but that it would be held under the principle of equality and dignity with proper courtesy.
 The Kuomintang described the meeting as a "milestone" in Cross-Strait relations.

+Vice President Wu Den-yih said at the event that the Xi–Ma meeting could reduce the hostility between the two sides of the Taiwan Strait.
+Minister of Economic Affairs John Deng said that the Xi–Ma meeting would be helpful for joining the Trans-Pacific Partnership (TPP) and the Regional Comprehensive Economic Partnership (RCEP).
+Minister of Finance Chang Sheng-ford and Financial Supervisory Commission chairman Tseng Ming-chung believed that the Xi–Ma meeting would help the future economic development of both sides of the Taiwan Strait.
+Foreign Minister David Lin said in response to a question from the Legislative Yuan’s National Defense and Foreign Affairs Committee that the international community views the "Xi–Ma meeting" in a positive and affirmative way.
+He added that the main theme of the trip is to consolidate peace and maintain the status quo, which is in line with everyone’s expectations.
+He also said that the meeting itself represents a positive development and that the Xi–Ma meeting should make APEC "smoother".
+Kuomintang Chairman and presidential candidate Eric Chu stated that the meeting between leaders from both sides of the Taiwan Strait is a very important milestone for cross-strait relations.
+Chu indicated that if elected president, he would be willing to continue meeting with Xi Jinping.
+Lin Yi-hua, chairman of the Kuomintang's Cultural and Communications Committee, also stated that based on the 1992 Consensus, the meeting between leaders from both sides should be a major watershed moment in the transition from resolving confrontation to peaceful development of cross-strait relations, marking a significant step towards a stage of cooperation and mutual benefit.